Parliament House, Dublin: Design

 Pearce's design was revolutionary.
 The building was effectively semi-circular in shape, occupying nearly 6,000 m2 (1.5 acres).
 Unlike Chichester House, which was set far back from Hoggen Green, the new building opened directly onto the Green.
 The principal entrance consisted of a colonnade of Ionic columns extending around three sides of the entrance quadrangle, forming a letter E (see picture below).
 Three statues, representing Hibernia (the Latin name for Ireland), Fidelity and Commerce (later carved by Edward Smyth) stood above the portico.
 Over the main entrance, the royal coat of arms was cut in stone.

+According to Patrick Wyse Jackson, curator of the Geological Museum at Trinity College Dublin, the granite used in the central 'piazza' of the Parliament House may have come from the Baltyboys quarry close to Blessington, where contemporary documents show that one William Borrowdale was paid £6-16s-2d for 'mountain stone' on 24 December 1729.
+It is known that granite quarrying had been taking place in west Wicklow since the early 1700s from several openings at Baltyboys, and "from 1740 in more significant volumes at Woodend and Threecastles nearby and then from Golden Hill."

+The Parliament House is also noteworthy for its decorations, which, unusually, were carved from granite as opposed to a more malleable stone.
+Wyse Jackson notes that "they would have been difficult to produce, on account of the coarse texture of the rock, and so reflect the considerable skills of the stonemasons.
+It is unusual to find granite so delicately carved".